By Henrik Jeppesen.

-One of the questions I have been asked a number of times is: Have you been to North Korea?
+I am a traveller from Denmark who has visited every country in the world before turning 28.
+One of the questions people have asked me a lot of times is: Have you been to North Korea?
 The answer is, of course, yes, as I have been to every country and it’s not that difficult to visit.
-You don’t even need to visit a North Korean embassy to get your North Korean visa, but you most probably do need to visit an embassy if you want to properly visit North Korea.
+You don’t even need to visit a North Korean embassy to get your North Korean visa, but you probably need to visit an embassy if you want to visit North Korea properly.
+Before Covid-19, there was a way for some nationalities to visit without having to obtain a Chinese visa in advance.

 The easy way to visit North Korea

-Having visited all the world’s countries, it’s easy for me to conclude that there is one country that is completely different from all the others and that is North Korea.
-There is nothing like North Korea.
-Bhutan, Eritrea and Turkmenistan might also be unique in their own way, but the total lack of travel freedom and no internet access for tourists is only to be ‘experienced’ in North Korea.
+Having visited all the world’s countries, it’s easy for me to conclude that one country is completely different from all the others, and that is North Korea.
+There is nothing like North Korea, and from a travel perspective, it is very interesting.
+Bhutan, Eritrea and Turkmenistan might also be unique in their own way.
+Still, the total lack of travel freedom and no internet access for tourists is only ‘experienced’ in North Korea.

 Below are four options I know of on how you can visit North Korea.
-It is not among the most difficult countries to visit as it’s relatively straight forward, but if you want a proper experience of North Korea, it is not going to be cheap.
+It is not among the most challenging countries to visit as it’s relatively straightforward, but if you want a proper experience of North Korea, it is not going to be cheap.
 If you want to visit North Korea, it is important to check yourself if the below options are up to date.
 Some options might no longer be available, and new opportunities may have arisen.

 The ‘Stupid’ Option: DMZ, South Korea

-Some travellers (including some that have visited and some that are trying to visit every country in the world) have travelled to the South Korean side of the Korean Demilitarized Zone, spend some seconds in a room that is technically in North Korea and have then said that they have been to North Korea.
-I call it a stupid option as you don’t experience North Korea, but it is an option and a possibility if all you want to do is to say you have technically been to North Korea.
+Some travellers have travelled to the South Korean side of the Korean Demilitarized Zone, spent some seconds or minutes in a room that is technically in North Korea and have then counted North Korea as visited.
+I call it a stupid option as you, in my opinion, don’t experience North Korea, but it is an option and a possibility if all you want to do is to say you have technically been to North Korea.

 Ultra Budget Option: Day trip